 Mission Support– Understand the ways mission support transforms people and impacts ministry across our church

 Telling a Story of Mission – Sometimes we call this Mission Interpretation.
-We strive to collect ways to tell the story of generosity and ministry across our church
+Consider ways to tell the story of generosity and ministry across our church

 Giving Techniques – Find out about online and other giving practices and tools